Digressive/Windows-Server-Status-Monitor/README.md

 ```

 Using the switches above the script will execute using the list of servers and output a HTML report to C:\foo.
 The disk usage alert will highlight at 90% usage for any one drive, the CPU usage alert will highlight at 95% usage, and the memory usage alert will highlight at 85% usage.
 The status of the servers will refresh every 5 minutes, and the HTML file will have a light theme instead of a dark theme.

+## Change Log

+### 2019-09-04 v1.7

+* Added custom subject line for e-mail.

+### 2019-02-23 v1.6

+* Updated the style of the web page with a cleaner look.
+* Added 'online' CSS animation when the web page is in monitor mode - this is configured by using the refresh switch.
+It will not display when in report mode (no refresh switch).

+### 2018-06-10 v1.5

+* Added light theme for the web page.
+* Added ability to export a CSV file instead of a web page.
+* Improved the Offline visual effect on the web page.

+### 2018-05-24 v1.4

+* Servers are now sorted alphabetically, regardless of how they are entered in the text file.
+* Offline servers are automatically shuffled to the top of the report.
+* Added validation for the command line parameters.
+* Removed IP addresses, and table headers to make room for more information.
+* Due to removing table headers, added component name to CPU and RAM usage columns.
+* Added new effect using CSS animation for offline servers.
+* Added different shade of black for alternate table rows.

+### 2017-10-16 v1.3

+* Changed SMTP authentication to require an encrypted password file.
+* Added instructions on how to generate an encrypted password file.

+### 2017-10-09 v1.2

+* Added necessary information to add the script to the PowerShell Gallery.

+### 2018-09-27 v1.1

+* Added capability for the script to run and monitor server status continuously.
+* Added icons to warning and error states to assist in at-a-glace reporting.
+* Added memory and CPU usage.
+* Added warning thresholds for memory and CPU usage.
+* Changed disk usage reporting from "percent free" to actual disk usage to match the added CPU and memory usage.
+* Changed the warning threshold to of disk usage to match the change.
+* Changed the visual style of the report.
+* Changed visual style of warnings and errors.
+* Changed code formatting for readability.

+### 2017-07-28 v1.0

+* First public release.